frictionlessdata/datapackage/source/units.rst

 In many cases the unique identifier ("UID") for each unit is simply the internationally recognised unit symbol (e.g. m, kg, K, J, Pa, etc.).
 Exceptions to this include cases where exotic characters are used (e.g. "°") or where variants of identically named units exist (e.g. US and UK versions of the gallon, ton, barrel)).

-These units and their proposed UIDs follow the implementation found in the [Quantify Rubygem library](#appendix), which in-turn follows (and extends) the specifications the [JScience library](#appendix).
+These units and their proposed UIDs follow the implementation found in the Quantify Rubygem library (link below), which in-turn follows (and extends) the specifications the JScience library (links below).

 Note: UIDs are case sensitive, owing to their conformance in the majority of cases to standard unit descriptors.